 This exhibition was organized with the Institut Européen d’Archéologie Sous-Marine with the generous support of the Hilti Foundation and in collaboration with the Ministry of Antiquities of the Arab Republic of Egypt.
 It is underwritten in part through the generosity of the Salem Media Group, in conjunction with AM870 The Answer Los Angeles and 99.5 KKLA FM Los Angeles.

-Accessible: The exhibit and museum are accessible with an elevator.
-The only part of the library unaccessible to wheelchairs are Air Force One and Marine One Helicopter.
+The exhibit and museum are accessible with an elevator.
+The only part of the library inaccessible to wheelchairs are Air Force One and Marine One Helicopter.
 Wheelchairs can be checked out free of charge at the front desk (ID is required).